sunjerry019/nanosquared/README.md

 [1.25, 2.5, 5.0, 10.0, 20.0]
 ```

+### NanoScan is taking very long to initialize
+Sometimes this problem could be caused by the system taking very long to read from a network drive.
+In this case, try to connect the laptop to a Ethernet/LAN connection and try again.

 ## Code Linting in VS Code
 Refer to https://stackoverflow.com/a/54488818 for taming PyLint.
 In particular, you can do:
 ```json